AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_rn.md

     </tr>
     <tr>
       <td height="65">SILENT_MODE_INTERVAL</td>
-      <td>String</td>
+      <td>Number</td>
-      <td><p>The time frame during which the DND mode is scheduled everyday.
-The value is in the format of {HH:MM-HH:MM}, for example, 08:30-10:00, where HH ranges from `00` to `23` in hour and MM from `00` to `59` in minute. </p><li>The DND mode is enabled everyday in the specified time frame.
-For example, if you set the start time to 08:00 and end time to 10:00, the app stays in DND mode during 8:00-10:00; if you set the same period at 9:00, the DND mode works during 9:00-10:00 on the current day and 8:00-10:00 in subsequent days.</li>
+      <td><p>The interval during which the DND mode is scheduled everyday.
+The time is represented in the 24-hour notation in the form of H:M, for example, 8:30-10:00, where H ranges from `0` to `23` in hour and M from `0` to `59` in minute. </p><li>The DND mode is enabled everyday in the specified interval.
+For example, if you set the start time to 8:00 and end time to 10:00, the app stays in DND mode during 8:00-10:00; if you set the same period at 9:00, the DND mode works during 9:00-10:00 on the current day and 8:00-10:00 in subsequent days.</li>
-        <li>If the start time is set to the same time spot as the end time, the app enters the permanent DND mode.</li>
+        <li>If the start time is set to the same time spot as the end time, the app enters the permanent DND mode.
+However, the value 0:0-0:0 means to disable the DND mode.</li>
         <li>If the start time is later than the end time, the app remains in DND mode from the start time on the current day until the end time next day.
-For example, if the start time is 10:00 and end time is 08:00, the DND mode lasts from 10:00 until 08:00 the next day. </li>
+For example, if you set the interval as 10:0-8:0, the DND mode lasts from 10:00 until 8:00 the next day. </li>
-        <li> Currently, only one DND time frame is allowed, with the new setting overwriting the old.</li>
+        <li> Currently, only one DND interval is allowed, with the new setting overwriting the old.</li>
         <li>If this parameter is not specified, pass in an empty string.</li>
         <li>If both `SILENT_MODE_INTERVAL` and `SILENT_MODE_DURATION` are set, the DND mode works in both periods.
-For example, at 8:00, you set  `SILENT_MODE_INTERVAL` to 8:00-10:00 and ``SILENT_MODE_DURATION` to 240 (4 hours) for the app, the app stays in DND mode during 8:00-12:00 on the current day and 8:00-10:00 in the later days.</li></td>
+For example, at 8:00, you set  `SILENT_MODE_INTERVAL` to 8:00-10:00 and `SILENT_MODE_DURATION` to 240 (4 hours) for the app, the app stays in DND mode during 8:00-12:00 on the current day and 8:00-10:00 in the later days.</li></td>
       <td>App</td>
     </tr>
     <tr>